AllenInstitute/hbadata/README.md

 The original data can be found [here](http://human.brain-map.org/static/download).

-This package is intended to be used in conjuntion with the `atlasplot` package.
+This package is intended to be used in conjunction with the `atlasplot` package.

 ## Install
 To install the `hbadata` package it is recommended to use the